roc-lang/roc/FAQ.md

 * No `Basics` module.
 I wanted to have a simple rule of "all modules in the standard library are imported by default, and so are their exposed types," and that's it.
 Given that I wanted the comparison operators (e.g. `<`) to work only on numbers, it ended up that having `Num` and `Bool` modules meant that almost nothing would be left for a `Basics` equivalent in Roc except `identity` and `Never`.
 The Roc type `[]` (empty tag union) is equivalent to `Never`, so that wasn't necessary, and I generally think that `identity` is a good concept but a sign of an incomplete API whenever its use comes up in practice.
 For example, instead of calling `|> List.filterMap identity` I'd rather have access to a more self-descriptive function like `|> List.dropNothings`.
 With `Num` and `Bool`, and without `identity` and `Never`, there was nothing left in `Basics`.
 * `Str` instead of `String` - after using the `str` type in Rust, I realized I had no issue whatsoever with the more concise name, especially since it was used in so many places (similar to `Msg` and `Cmd` in Elm) - so I decided to save a couple of letters.
 * No function composition operators - I stopped using these in Elm so long ago, at one point I forgot they were in the language!
 See the FAQ entry on currying for details about why.
-* No `Maybe`.
-If a function returns a potential error, I prefer `Result` with an error type that uses a no-payload tag to describe what went wrong.
-(For example, `List.first : List a -> Result a [ ListWasEmpty ]*` instead of `List.first : List a -> Maybe a`.)
-This is not only more self-descriptive, it also composes better with operations that have multiple ways to fail.
-Optional record fields can be handled using the explicit Optional Record Field language feature.
-To describe something that's neither an operation that can fail nor an optional field, I prefer using a more descriptive tag - e.g. for a nullable JSON decoder, instead of `nullable : Decoder a -> Decoder (Maybe a)`, making a self-documenting API like `nullable : Decoder a -> Decoder [ Null, NonNull a ]`.
-Joël's legendary [talk about Maybe](https://youtu.be/43eM4kNbb6c) is great, but the fact that a whole talk about such a simple type can be so useful speaks to how easy the type is to misuse.
-Imagine a 20-minute talk about `Result` - could it be anywhere near as hepful?
-On a historical note, it's conceivable that the creation of `Maybe` predated `Result`, and `Maybe` might have been thought of as a substitute for null pointers—as opposed to something that emerged organically based on specific motivating use cases after `Result` already existed.
 * No `Char`.
 What most people think of as a "character" is a rendered glyph.
 However, rendered glyphs are comprised of [grapheme clusters](https://stackoverflow.com/a/27331885), which are a variable number of Unicode code points - and there's no upper bound on how many code points there can be in a single cluster.
 In a world of emoji, I think this makes `Char` error-prone and it's better to have `Str` be the only first-class unit.
 For convenience when working with unicode code points (e.g. for performance-critical tasks like parsing), the single-quote syntax is sugar for the corresponding `U32` code point - for example, writing `'鹏'` is exactly the same as writing `40527`.
 Like Rust, you get a compiler error if you put something in single quotes that's not a valid [Unicode scalar value](http://www.unicode.org/glossary/#unicode_scalar_value).
 * No `Debug.log` - the editor can do a better job at this, or you can write `expect x != x` to see what `x` is when the expectation fails.
 Using the editor means your code doesn't change, and using `expect` gives a natural reminder to remove the debugging code before shipping: the build will fail.
 * No `Debug.todo` - instead you can write a type annotation with no implementation below it; the type checker will treat it normally, but attempting to use the value will cause a runtime exception.
 This is a feature I've often wanted in Elm, because I like prototyping APIs by writing out the types only, but then when I want the compiler to type-check them for me, I end up having to add `Debug.todo` in various places.
+* No `Maybe`.
+There are several reasons for this:
+    * If a function returns a potential error, I prefer `Result` with an error type that uses a no-payload tag to describe what went wrong.
+(For example, `List.first : List a -> Result a [ ListWasEmpty ]*` instead of `List.first : List a -> Maybe a`.)
+This is not only more self-descriptive, it also composes better with operations that have multiple ways to fail.
+    * Optional record fields can be handled using the explicit Optional Record Field language feature.
+    * To describe something that's neither an operation that can fail nor an optional field, I prefer using a more descriptive tag - e.g. for a nullable JSON decoder, instead of `nullable : Decoder a -> Decoder (Maybe a)`, making a self-documenting API like `nullable : Decoder a -> Decoder [ Null, NonNull a ]`.
+    * It's surprisingly easy to misuse - especially by overusing it when a different language feature (especially a custom tag union) would lead to nicer code.
+Joël's legendary [talk about Maybe](https://youtu.be/43eM4kNbb6c) is great, but the fact that a whole talk about such a simple type can be so useful speaks to how easy the type is to misuse.
+Imagine a 20-minute talk about `Result` - could it be anywhere near as hepful?
+    * On a historical note, it's conceivable that the creation of `Maybe` predated `Result`, and `Maybe` might have been thought of as a substitute for null pointers—as opposed to something that emerged organically based on specific motivating use cases after `Result` already existed.

 ## Why aren't Roc functions curried by default?